 - Everest Base Camp: 5,364 meters (17,598 feet)

 - Everest Summit: 8,848.86 meters (29,031.7 feet)

-- After reaching summit it will take few days to come back to your home.
+- After reaching the summit it will take a few days to come back to your home.

 Lukla: 2,860 meters (9,380 feet)

 Lukla a gateway to Mt.
-Everest is a small town in the Solukhumbu district which is situated at 2,860 metres (9,383 ft).
+Everest is a small town in the Solukhumbu district which is situated at 2,860 meters (9,383 ft).
 It is a popular place which contains a small airport, shops, lodges etc. Tenzing Hillary Airport in Lukla is the only airport in Solukhumbu which has a very short and steep airstrip.
-It has been called the most dangerous airport in the world, built in 1964 under the supervision of Sir Edmund Hillary.
+It has been called the most dangerous airport in the world, built-in 1964 under the supervision of Sir Edmund Hillary.
 The Lukla airport was later renamed in honor of Tenzing Norgay and Sir Edmund Hillary in January 2008.
-Multiple flights carry travelers between Kathmandu and Lukla everyday, adventure begins from here.
+Multiple flights carry travelers between Kathmandu and Lukla every day, adventure begins from here.

 Everest Base Camp: 5,364 meters (17,598 feet)

 The Everest Base Camp trek is one of the most popular trekking routes which is at 5,364 meters (17,598 feet) on the south side.
 It will take 2 days (17.7 kilometers) to reach Namche bazaar from Lukla but regular trekkers can reach in 1 day.
 From Lukla, it takes around 12 to 14 days (approximately 38.5 miles or 62 kilometers) to trek a round trip to Everest Base Camp.
 Everest Base Camp is not that challenging if you can deal with the attitudinal gain and walk for 6-7 hours continuously for 10 days.

 Camp 1: 6100 meters – 6400 meters (20000 – 21000 feet)